 - 1-1½ lbs pasta , prepare according to package instructions (use wide egg noodles or corkscrew)

 In a large Dutch oven or stock pot, melt 1 tablespoon of unsalted butter, and 2 tablespoons olive oil over medium heat.
 Add the chicken and season with salt and pepper; cook chicken until nicely browned on both sides.
 Remove from pot and set aside.
 Add chopped onions; sauté until translucent, scraping up any browned bits.
-Add garlic; sauté until tender.
+Add garlic and peppers; sauté until tender.

-Add paprika and flour to the onion and garlic mixture; stir continuously until the mixture thickens and the paprika becomes fragrant.
+Add paprika and flour to the onion, garlic, and pepper mixture; stir continuously until the mixture thickens and the paprika becomes fragrant.
 Add chicken stock and mix until well combined.

-Add the tomatoes, peppers, and chicken (plus any juices that have accumulated) into the pot; mix well.
+Add the tomatoes and chicken (plus any juices that have accumulated) into the pot; mix well.
 Adjust the heat to medium high and bring to a boil; reduce heat to low, cover and simmer for one hour, stirring every so often.

 Once the sauce is done, place sour cream in a large measuring cup.
 Ladle a little bit of the sauce into the sour cream; whisking until smooth.
 Add more sauce, and repeat the process until a majority of the sauce has been well incorporated into the sour cream.
 Add the tempered sour cream mixture back into the pot; mix well and simmer on low until warmed throughout.
 Adjust salt and pepper to taste.

-To serve place prepared pasta onto serving plate, ladle sauce over pasta, add a dollop of extra sour cream if desired, and serve.
+To serve place prepared pasta onto serving plate, ladle sauce and chicken over pasta, add a dollop of extra sour cream if desired, and serve.